stefuiii/tp/docs/UserGuide.md

     specifying any tags after it.

 Examples:
-* `edit 1 p/91234567 e/johndoe@example.com` — Edits the phone number and email address of the 1st person.
+* `edit 1 p/91234567 e/johndoe@example.com` — Edits the phone number and email company of the 1st person.
 * `edit 2 n/Betsy Crower t/` — Edits the name of the 2nd person to `Betsy Crower` and clears all existing tags.
 * `edit John Doe e/john.doe@company.com` — Edits the email of the contact named `John Doe` (case-insensitive name match).
 * If multiple `John Doe` exist: run `edit 3 p/88888888` to specify the intended person from the filtered list.